tuxpilot/RIDS/README.md

-For the moment, the installation is fully manual, the installer will be automatic in the coming mounths Logical installation :
+For the moment, the installation is fully manual, the installer will be automatic in the coming months Logical installation :
 1) Install any of theses GNU/Linux Distro on your Raspberry (Ubuntu, Ubuntu Server, Raspbian, etc. )
 2) Log in via a SSH client to your Raspberry